 Select an antibiotic preset to auto-fill standard values, or enter custom concentrations.
 The calculator outputs the mass to weigh, solvent volume for the stock, and the volume of stock to add to your media.

-- Stock Concentration: Concentration of the prepared stock solution (mg/mL).
-Common stocks are 50–100 mg/mL.
+- Stock Concentration: Enter the concentration of the prepared stock solution (mg/mL).
+Common stocks are 50–100 mg/mL, though more dilute stocks are used for less soluble antibiotics.

-- Working Concentration: Final antibiotic concentration in the culture media (µg/mL).
+- Working Concentration: Enter the final antibiotic concentration you need in the culture media (µg/mL), based on the strain or plasmid's resistance marker.

-- Media Volume: Total volume of media you are preparing (mL).
+- Media Volume: Enter the total volume of media you are preparing (mL), so the calculator can determine the exact stock volume to add.

-- Solvent: Use the solvent appropriate for your antibiotic — water for most, ethanol for chloramphenicol and tetracycline.
+- Solvent: Select the solvent appropriate for your antibiotic — water for most, ethanol for chloramphenicol and tetracycline, or DMSO for certain poorly soluble compounds.

 Antibiotic Stock Solution Formula